turtleDev/scramblejs/README.md

 is smaller than the original text, then it will be right padded with non-breaking space (&amp;nbsp; or \u00A0 in unicode).

+* **scramble.createEmpty(&lt;DOMElement&gt;, length)**
+Creates an empty sequence of chars that is `length` long.
+This lets you size a particular element for a certain text, without having to manually edit the markup.

 The jQuery interface is a single method:

 **$('&lt;selector&gt;').scramble(action[, argument])**